albar965/littlenavmap-manual/src/en/CRASHREPORT.rst

 Note that there is no need to collect the log and other files for a bug report.

-You can then choose to start *Little Navmap* in clean mode which will skip loading last used files such as the flightplan or window layout that may have caused the crash.
+You can then choose to start *Little Navmap* in clean mode which will skip loading last used files such as the flight plan or window layout that may have caused the crash.

 Loading of files and settings optionally skipped in clean mode: